Yahya-96/MyDevops/Git/Git Workflow.md

 git pull
 ```

-This ensures the changes that were made on the remote repository in replicated on my local machine. 🚀
+This ensures the changes that were made on the remote repository is replicated on my local machine. 🚀